 HOW TO PICK A SIZE

 It is very common to fall across a few different sizes.
-Take into consideration your waist, hips and thigh measurement when deciding what size to make.
+Take into consideration your waist and hips measurement when deciding what size to make.
 If you fall across a few sizes, print them all and I will show you a few options on how to blend them below.

 MAKING A MUSLIN